Find business travel insurance to cover up to 10 staff members for multiple trips with Professionals Travel Cover

 - Emergency dental expenses.
 Up to $500 cover is included for emergency dental treatment to relieve sudden and acute pain.

 - Hospital cash allowance.
-When you’re hospitalised overseas for more than 48 consecutive hours, Professionals Travel Cover provides a daily hospital cash allowance of $50, up to a maximum of $8,000.
+When you’re hospitalised overseas for more than 48 consecutive hours, Professionals Travel Cover can provide a daily hospital cash allowance of $50, up to a maximum of $8,000.

 - Accidental death.
-A lump sum benefit is payable to your estate if you die as a result of an accident during your journey.
+A lump sum benefit may be payable to your estate if you die as a result of an accident during your journey.

 - Resumption of journey.
-This benefit covers the cost of the airfares to return you to the place where your journey was disrupted due to the death or hospitalisation of a relative, if your work commitments require you to return overseas.
+This benefit is designed to cover the cost of the airfares to return you to the place where your journey was disrupted due to the death or hospitalisation of a relative, if your work commitments require you to return overseas.